-The Group's Available Capital amounted to €277.5m compared to its Enhanced Capital Requirement ("ECR") of €58.6m.
-This produced an EBS Capital Coverage Ratio of 474%.
+The Group's Available Capital amounted to €1,099.6m compared to an Enhanced Capital Requirement ("ECR") of €232.3m, which produced an EBS Capital Coverage Ratio of 473%.

-The significant increase in Available Capital over the reporting period is largely driven by the completion of six transactions and a further capital contribution of €20.0m from Monument Finco Limited ("Finco"), the immediate parent company of Monument Re.
+The significant increase in Available Capital over the reporting period is largely driven by the completion of three transactions, mainly MSAC and a capital contribution of €376.8m from Monument Finco Limited ("Finco"), the immediate parent company of Monument Re.

 The Enhanced Capital requirement is given by the maximum of the Bermuda Solvency Capital Requirement ("BSCR") and the regulatory Minimum Solvency Margin ("MSM").
-At the reporting date, the BSCR was the binding constraint to the Group and the MSM was lower at €55.4m.
-The increase in ECR is mainly driven by the completion of six transactions over the reporting period, which more than outweighed the increase in MSM.
+At the reporting date, the BSCR was the binding constraint to the Group (€232.3m).
+The MSM was lower at €149.9m.
+The increase in ECR is mainly driven by the MSAC transaction.